ripple/opensource.ripple.com/docs/simpleXRPL/references/verticals/account/create.md

 [[Source]](https://github.com/ripple/simpleXRPL/blob/50619258cf753008e8a185eaeb3ceca489e5998a/src/verticals/account.ts#L72)

 Generate a new XRPL keypair locally and register it so it can be funded and used right away.
 Use this only to mint an additional account outside of `SimpleXRPL.init`.
+This method is intended for local connectors only.

 {% admonition type="warning" name="Warning" %}
 Nothing is written to the ledger until the account is funded.
 The returned `seed` (and `privateKey`) are secret and are the only way to control the account.
 Store them securely and never log or transmit them.